Tom Brady, champion Buccaneers visit Biden at White House

 Brady was front and center, accompanying Biden, coach Bruce Arians and owner Bryan Glazer into the ceremony, which included jokes about age and the election and a push from the president for players to get vaccinated against the coronavirus if they hadn’t already.

+Brady, the seven-time Super Bowl champion, put on quite the comedy routine, comparing the Buccaneers’ run to Biden’s election victory.

+“Not a lot of people think that we could have won, and in fact I think about 40% of the people still don’t think we won,” Brady said with a big grin.
+“We had a game in Chicago where I forgot what down it was.
+I lost track of one down in 21 years of playing, and they started calling me ‘Sleepy Tom.’
+Why they do that to me?”

-Brady, the seven-time Super Bowl champion, joked to Biden that people didn’t think the Buccaneers would win the Super Bowl “and 40% of people still don’t think we won” and said losing track of downs caused people to call him “Sleepy Tom.”
-Biden was presented the traditional gift of a No. 46 jersey — which Glazer said was appropriate since Tampa Bay is heading into its 46th season as a franchise.
+Biden was presented with the traditional gift of a No. 46 jersey — which Glazer said was appropriate since Tampa Bay is heading into its 46th season as a franchise.

 Players Donovan Smith and Bradley Pinion from the team’s social justice committee met with Vice President Kamala Harris on Tuesday morning to talk about voting rights.